handegar/fv1emu/README.md

 ![Debugger](/debugger-screenshot.png)

 ## TODOs

- - Calibrate the LFO with an actual FV-1 dsp.
+ - Calibrate the LFO with an actual FV-1 DSP.
  - Get the Ramp-LFO right.
+ - Visualize read/writes to SDRAM
  - Test on MacOS and Windows.
  - Better streaming, preferably realtime streaming.
  - Realtime processing of an input stream.
    - Add functionality for changing the POT-values at runtime.
  - Let the user set the external clock-speed to other frequencies than the default.
+ - Add scripted change-patterns to the realtime clock (like the EQD Afterneath).

 ## Links